 TIPS, TRICKS, EXTRAS

-• Charge ‘n’ run.
+• Hit ‘n’ run.
 Charge your sword, smash, run away, repeat.
-Very good tactic especially in arenas.
+The safe way of killing things.

 • Shield cancel.
 Swing once or twice and shield immediately to cancel that sword animation.
 Effectively you swing faster.

 • Shield bash.
 Get close to an enemy/enemies, then shield.
 They will be pushed away from you.

 • Run ‘n’ gun.
 While running, shoot just enough times before you need to reload (Blasters take 3 shots before reloading so shoot twice, etc) then stop shooting and wait until you pull your gun back then shoot again.
 This is so you avoid the reloading animation which can leave you highly vulnerable.

 • Save your sparks and use them wisely.
 You want to save them for the really tough missions.

 • Stick with your teammates.
 Especially on harder floors where you can’t Rambo everything and they may need some help.